Query Templates

 Notes

-• The |noquote in the above example is to remove the default single-quoted applying to the variable, since in this case we're referring to the actual column.
+|noquotein the above example is to remove the default single-quoted applying to the variable, since in this case we're referring to the actual column. - If you're using filter variable in your report, you can pass that variable to query template:

-• Other query syntaxes ({{#if}}, etc) works fine inside your query templates.
+{{#if}}, etc) works fine inside your query templates.

 The Benefits

-• Your SQL code now looks cleaner and more maintainable
+- Your SQL code now looks cleaner and more maintainable

-• When your logic changes, you just need to modify the query template once.
+- When your logic changes, you just need to modify the query template once.